python/cpython/Doc/c-api/typeobj.rst

    **Default:**

-   PyBaseObject_Type provides a tp_richcompare.
+   :c:type:`PyBaseObject_Type` provides a :attr:`tp_richcompare`.
    However, if only :attr:`tp_hash` is defined, not even this is used and instances of the type will not be able to participate in any comparisons.

    The following macro is defined to ease writing rich comparison functions: